-A quick and easy way to back up your personal data in Windows 7 is to back up your user account folder.
-This folder is located in your C:\Users directory.
+A quick and easy way to back up your data in Windows 7 is to back up your user account folder.
+The user account folder can be found in your C:\Users directory.

-To start off we need to bring up two Windows Explorer windows.
+To start, we need to bring up two Windows Explorer windows.

 Two Windows Explorer windows will now open up in maximized view.
-One will be hidden behind the other.
+One of the windows is hiding behind the other.